NuclearPhoenixx/SimpleShell/README.md

 This fork aims to improve upon the original SimpleShell and continue maintaining the codebase.

+This library is also available in the Arduino IDE, see [Arduino Library List](https://www.arduinolibraries.info/libraries/simple-shell-enhanced).

 ```
 Type 'help' for a list of commands.
 > help